 Part 1: Cryptography Service Providers and Provisions

-Part 2: Facilitation of electronic commerce, data storage including signatures, seals, time stamps, documents and information regarding registered delivery services and related certificates.
+Part 2: Facilitation of electronic commerce, and data storage including signatures, seals, time stamps, documents, and information regarding registered delivery services and related certificates.

-Part 3: Miscellaneous and Supplemental – Which includes modifications, appeals, escrow requirements and general interpretation comments about the Act.
+Part 3: Miscellaneous and Supplemental – This includes modifications, appeals, escrow requirements, and general interpretation comments about the Act.